Radhika: I am facing financial stress as there is a sudden unfortunate medical emergency.

 Why create an Emergency Fund?

-As the name suggests, an Emergency Fund is needed to cover your crises and there can be numerous cases of emergencies.
-It can come anytime and of any amount.
+As the name suggests, an Emergency Fund is needed to cover your crises, and there can be numerous cases of emergencies.
+The benefits of an emergency fund, it can come handy anytime and of any amount.
 To safeguard yourself and your dependents against these contingencies, an Emergency Fund is a must.
 We should always anticipate our losses, not profit!

 How to Build Emergency Fund?